Congratulations 2026-2027 Board of Governors!

 SECTION 1:

 The Thrift Store is owned, operated, and maintained by members of the MSC.
-Procedures are outlined in the Thrift Store Governing Articles and Policy and Procedures: Article VIII of the By-Laws.
+Procedures are outlined in the MSC By-Laws.
 Finances will be maintained by the Charitable Treasurer.

 SECTION 1:

 Cinderella’s Boutique is owned, operated, and maintained by members of the MSC.
-Procedures are outlined in the Cinderella’s Boutique Governing Articles and Policy and Procedures: Article IX of the By-Laws.
+Procedures are outlined in the MSC By-Laws.
 Finances will be maintained by the Charitable Treasurer.

 SECTION 1:

-Robert’s Rules of Order shall be the parliamentary rules in all matters not specified in the MSC Constitution or By-Laws.
+Robert’s Rules of Order Newly Revised shall be the parliamentary rules in all matters not specified in the MSC Constitution or By-Laws.

 SECTION 1:

-B. The MSC operates on a military base only with the consent of the installation commander.
+B. The MSC operates on a military base only with the consent of the 5th Bomb Wing Commander.
 Operations are contingent upon compliance with the requirements and conditions of applicable Air Force regulations, including but not limited to conditions set forth in Article III.

 A. The MSC will conduct no program which will prejudice or discredit the interests of the United States Air Force or any government agency.